Boo Blasters on Boo Hill: Kings Island

 Guests entered the attraction through the front gates of an old Gothic castle.
 The queue took guests through the foyer into the first room, which featured large chandeliers, cob webs, and a haunting music track playing in the background.
 Before boarding the ride, guests walked through a corridor with boarded-up windows on both sides.
 Once in the vehicle, riders traveled through a haunted cemetery and mansion, filled with skeletons and ghosts.
 The final encounter was with Boocifer, the primary antagonist.
 The ride ended with a display that shows riders how well their score ranked before exiting the vehicle.

 Although Kings Island's version of Boo Blasters was previously Scooby-Doo and the Haunted Castle, the ride system was originally used for Phantom Theater.
 Phantom Theater maintained the same ride system as its successors, but featured 55 ride vehicles and no interactive elements.
 The attraction ceased operation in 2002 and became transformed into Scooby-Doo and the Haunted Castle for the 2003 season.

 On August 11th, 2025, Kings Island announced that their Boo Blasters on Boo Hill will close on September 1st that year for future development.
-On August 28th, the park revealed that a revival of the former Phantom Theater attraction (which was previously located on the site that Boo Blasters later occupied), titled Phantom Theater: Opening Nightmare, had been in development and is scheduled to open by April 2026, taking the place of their Boo Blasters installation.
+On August 28th, the park revealed that a revival of the former Phantom Theater attraction (which was previously located on the site that Boo Blasters later occupied), titled Phantom Theater: Opening Nightmare, had been in development and was scheduled to open by April 2026, taking the place of their Boo Blasters installation.
 Sally Dark Rides announced they will return to spearhead the design and construction of this replacement.
+On March 18th, 2026, a month before the park's 2026 season started, Kings Island held an auction for a majority of Boo Blasters props for just over a week, ending on March 27th.
+Some mechanical pieces from Boo Blasters that weren't auctioned off were recycled for the replacement attraction.
+Phantom Theater: Opening Nightmare officially began operations on April 18th, 2026.